LeoMartinDev/distille/packages/core/infrastructure/adapters/llm/gemini/README.md

 choose to support a subset of JSON Schemas but opted for a select subset of the OpenAPI 3.0 Schema object.

-The `schema-converter.ts` module handles the translation between our schema format and Gemini's required format, with support for:
+The `utils.ts` module handles the translation between our schema format and Gemini's required format, with support for:

 - **Basic types**: Converts primitive types (string, number, boolean, integer) to Gemini's SchemaType equivalents